A Company that Manufactures Equality

 Ugarte: For the worker salaries, we pay higher than the local society norm.
 We always pay higher than the prevailing wage.
 And we offer for our companies abroad the possibility of organizing as a cooperative, but they haven’t wanted to choose that option yet.

 Ugarte: No, I think because to become a cooperativist, you need to make some tough decisions in tough times that may involve cutting the salaries or increasing the hours of fellow workers, including your own, when times demand it.

 In the co-ops of Mondragón, if we are losing money, we decrease our salaries, our anticipation of results.

 And the salaries are reduced by your one to six ratio?

 So if there is sacrifice, people at the top make sacrifices as well?

 Ugarte: Yes, we want to be in for the long-term.
 We are all owners.
 As cooperativists, we all have capital, equity, in our company.
 This equity starts now with 15,000 euros we each put into the company to become an associate.
 The company allows you to pay this 15,000 over 24 months, taking out a little bit from each salary paycheck.

-Too Much: When you look ahead five or ten years, where do you hope Mondragon will be?
+When you look ahead five or ten years, where do you hope Mondragón will be?
 What do you hope to accomplish over that period?

 But I think that all people want to participate.
 People want to have a lot of information about their company, about their future.
 So when we are going abroad, we bring with us our management model.
 When we are able to get that adopted universally, I think we will be stronger in the world and stronger at home.

-Sam Pizzigati edits Too Much, the Institute for Policy Studies online monthly on excess and inequality.
-His latest book: The Rich Don’t Always Win: The Forgotten Triumph over Plutocracy that Created the American Middle Class (Seven Stories Press).
+Sam Pizzigati co-edits Inequality.org.
+His latest books include The Case for a Maximum Wage and The Rich Don’t Always Win: The Forgotten Triumph over Plutocracy that Created the American Middle Class, 1900-1970.
+Follow him at @Too_Much_Online.